hhfernald/notepath/README.md

 ## Free Open-Source Software

 I wrote this application for no one but myself, but maybe its source code will be useful to someone else.
-I'm releasing IPyNotes under the MIT License.
+I'm releasing Notepath under the MIT License.
 If you find anything useful in the code I've written, feel free to fork this project and build your own application.

 ## Anticipated questions